awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-api-from-example.md

    The `GET /` method request uses the `MOCK` integration type and is not tied to any real backend endpoint\.
 The corresponding **Integration Response** is set up to return a static HTML page\.
 When the method is called, the API Gateway simply accepts the request and immediately returns the configured integration response to the client by way of **Method Response**\.
 You can use the mock integration to test an API without requiring a backend endpoint\.
 You can also use it to serve a local response, generated from a response body\-mapping template\.

    As an API developer, you control the behaviors of your API's frontend interactions by configuring the method request and a method response\.
 You control the behaviors of your API's backend interactions by setting up the integration request and integration response\.
 These involve data mappings between a method and its corresponding integration\.
-We cover the method setup in [TUTORIAL: Build an API with HTTP Non\-Proxy Integration](api-gateway-create-api-step-by-step.md)\.
+We cover the method setup in [Tutorial: Build an API with HTTP non\-proxy integration](api-gateway-create-api-step-by-step.md)\.
 For now, we focus on testing the API to provide an end\-to\-end user experience\.

 1. Choose **Test** shown on **Client** \(as shown in the previous image\) to start testing\.
 For example, to test the `POST /pets` method, enter the following `{"type": "dog","price": 249.99}` payload into the **Request Body** before choosing the **Test** button\.
 ![\[\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-create-api-by-importing-example-post-method-test.png)